4 min read

 Conclusion: You Can Avoid Poor Delegation

-As with learning any new skill in life, it takes time to gain knowledge and practice until it becomes second nature, and effective delegation skills are no different.
+As with learning any new skill in life, it takes time to gain knowledge and practice until it becomes second nature, and effective delegation techniques and skills are no different.
 A leadership development program that focuses on delegation training may be just what you need to speed up the process and avoid poor delegation.

 The Guide to Delegation for Leaders